Faculty - Electrical Engineering - College of Science, Engineering and Technology

 - 1-3 years of relevant work experience or higher education teaching experience.
 An equivalent combination of relevant work experience and education may be substituted.

-- An extensive, advanced and current knowledge of electrical engineering, specifically, in one of the following sub-disciplines - circuits, materials science, control systems, embedded systems, or closely related field.
+- An advanced and current knowledge of electrical engineering, specifically, in one of the following sub-disciplines - power systems and distribution, robotics, electrical circuit design (both digital and analog), manufacturing or a closely related field.

 - Ability to work "hands on" with engineering instrumentation and devices.

-- Working knowledge of computer aided engineering and mathematical software.
+- Working knowledge of Multisim, Labview and mathematical software.

 - Ability to program in a high-level, general purpose computer language.